 Package Leaflet: Information for the User

-Suavuret belongs to the group of medicines called monophasic oral contraceptives (“Combined Pill”).
-All the tablets in the pack contain the same combination of active principles.
+Suavuret belongs to the group of medications called oral monophasic contraceptives ("The Pill" combined).
+All the tablets in the package contain the same combination of active ingredients.

 Suavuret is indicated to prevent pregnancy.

-Before starting to use Suavuret, you must read the information about blood clots in section 2.
-It is particularly important that you read the symptoms of a blood clot (see section 2 "Blood Clots").
+Before you start using Suavuret, you should read the information about blood clots in section 2.
+It is particularly important that you read the symptoms of a blood clot (see section 2 "Blood clots").

 Do not take Suavuret

-Do not use Suavuret if you have any of the conditions listed below.
+You should not use Suavuret if you have any of the conditions listed below.
 Inform your doctor if you have any of the conditions listed below.
 Your doctor will discuss with you what other form of contraception would be more suitable.
-See also the section "When to have special care with Suavuret".
+See also the section "When you should be careful with Suavuret".

-If any of these circumstances occur for the first time while using the pill, do not take more and consult your doctor immediately.
-Meanwhile, use non-hormonal contraceptive measures.
+If any of these circumstances occur for the first time while using the pill, do not take any more and consult your doctor immediately.
+In the meantime, use non-hormonal contraceptive measures.

 Before starting treatment with Suavuret

-If the condition develops or worsens while using Suavuret, you must also inform your doctor.
+If the condition develops or worsens while you are using Suavuret, you should also inform your doctor.

-If any of the above situations occur for the first time, recur or worsen with treatment with the pill, consult your doctor, who may recommend that you stop taking the pill.
+In the event that any of the above situations appear for the first time, have a relapse or worsen with treatment with the pill, you should consult your doctor, who may recommend that you stop taking the pill.

-Suavuret, like all contraceptive pills, does not protect against HIV or any other sexually transmitted disease.
+Suavuret, like all contraceptive pills, does not protect against AIDS or any other sexually transmitted disease.

-While taking the pill, your doctor will require you to undergo regular check-ups, usually once a year.
+While you are taking the pill, your doctor will require you to undergo periodic check-ups, usually once a year.

 Contact your doctor as soon as possible in the following cases: